 Additional High Level Categories of Prepping & Preparedness

-The following list of survival & preparedness category groups are intended to encompass higher level tiers from which we could drill down into more detail.
+The following list of survival & preparedness category groups.
+They are intended to encompass additional categorical tiers from which we could drill down into more detail.

-One effective method for deciding upon preparedness supplies is to think about each of the groups or topics first, and then focus on sub-categories within each.
+One effective method for deciding upon preparedness supplies is to think about each of the groups or topics first.
+Then, focus on sub-categories within each.

 It’s often best to start by thinking broadly – and then narrow down to specifics.

 From a higher level standpoint, one might sub-categorize prepping & preparedness as follows.

 You might take ‘Survival Gear’ and break it down further into sub categories of water, fire, cutting, cordage, shelter. ( The 5 C’s of survival ) is a great place to start… You might then include topics such as First Aid, navigation, radios, packs & bags, and LOTS of other potential sub-categories of ‘gear’.
 Get the idea?

 This might be broken down further into canned foods, dehydrated, freeze-dried, storage & methods, preserving foods, cooking, canning, milling, and whatever else floats your boat in that category…

 Security sub-categorizes into personal security, home security, firearms, EDC, and others.
 Each of those will easily break down into other important subsets.